Bernese Mountain Dog: Activities

 The Bernese's calm temperament makes them a natural for pulling small carts or wagons, a task they originally performed in Switzerland.
 With proper training they enjoy giving children rides in a cart or participating in a parade, such as the Conway, New Hampshire holiday parade.
 Regional Bernese clubs often offer carting workshops.
 Carting competitions are held for the breed.

 On July 1, 2010, the Bernese Mountain Dog became eligible to compete in AKC Herding Events.
 Herding instincts and trainability can be measured at noncompetitive herding tests.
 Berners exhibiting basic herding instincts can be trained to compete in herding trials.

-Grooming

-Bernese Mountain Dogs shed year-round, and the heaviest shedding is during seasonal changes.
-Usually the Bernese will only require a brushing once a week, with more in spring and fall, to keep its coat neat and reduce the amount of fur on the floor and furniture.
-The Bernese will only require a bath about once every couple of months or so, depending on how high its activity level is and how often it spends its time in the dirt.

-Special attention should be paid to the ears of the Bernese Mountain Dog, as they can trap bacteria, dirt, and liquid.
-The risk of an ear infection drops with weekly ear cleanings using a veterinarian-recommended cleanser.